Mortgy/GameMetrics/README.md

 ### Offline first approach
 - **Offline first**  is caching only the **first page** and at same time, the actual **request** is sent, when data is loaded it **replaces** the first page items.

-we could cache all pages could result a bad practices as the app is relaying on regularly updating content.
+we could cache all pages but it could result a bad practices as the app is relaying on regularly updating content.

 ### Build Schemes